 I met a dude that messed up his leg sticking it out the door of the train.
 I met a dude that messed his face up doing I-don’t-remember-what (something dumb).
 There was even this chick that choked on her kottu!

 That last one was a hideous lie.
 Kottu is the best and would never harm a soul.
-All in all, Sri Lanka is pretty damn safe but, all the same, get insured!
+All in all, Sri Lanka is pretty damn safe but, all the same, you really should consider getting insured!

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!